ToolShedTested

 How to Choose

 The right choice in this category depends on three variables: your battery situation, how much cutting you actually do, and whether you need a complete kit or just the saw.
-If you already own Ryobi ONE+ batteries and do light to medium cutting -- pruning, occasional tree removal, yard maintenance -- the PBLCS300B is hard to argue with at $129 bare.
+If you already own Ryobi ONE+ batteries and do light to medium cutting -- pruning, occasional tree removal, yard maintenance -- the PBLCS300B is hard to argue with at the current retailer price bare.
 The brushless motor and 16" bar give you real capability, and the platform investment you've already made eliminates the battery cost concern.
 Pair it with a 4Ah or 5Ah HP battery for best runtime and you have a capable saw well under the $200 ceiling.

 For the buyer who wants the best-performing saw possible under $200 and already owns EGO equipment, the CS1604 56V is not a close call.
 The 35 ft/s chain speed outcuts everything else on this list, the self-sharpening feature extends time between sharpenings, and the 56V platform's power margin means this saw does not labor through hardwood the way 18V and even 40V saws do.
 Just be honest with yourself about the total cost including battery before you commit -- if you're buying a 5Ah EGO battery alongside the saw, you are over $300, which opens up the full-priced mid-range market and changes the comparison entirely.